-As we mentioned, it’s estimated that 1 in every 8 drivers on US roadways are not insured.
-If you happen to be one of the unlucky ones who ends up getting into an accident with an uninsured or underinsured driver, you’ll have to pay for the damages yourself, unless you are successful in suing them.
+As we mentioned, it’s estimated that 1 in every 8 drivers on US roadways is not insured.
+If you happen to be one of the unlucky ones who end up getting into an accident with an uninsured or underinsured driver, you’ll have to pay for the damages yourself, unless you are successful in suing them.
 But, if you have UM/UIM, you would be protected in this type of scenario.
 With this type of coverage, your insurance provider would pay for any damages that occurred if the driver who was responsible for an accident wasn’t insured or didn’t have enough insurance.

-Now, let’s say you are involved in an accident with another driver and he or she is at-fault.
+Now, let’s say you are involved in an accident with another driver and he or she is at fault.
 The responsible party does have insurance, but not enough to cover the damages or medical care.
 You would be responsible for paying whatever the at-fault driver’s policy will not cover.
 However, if you have UM/UIM, then your insurance provider would kick in and cover the remaining damages that the at-fault driver’s liability coverage won’t cover.

 Difference Between UM and UIM

 The difference between uninsured motorist coverage and underinsured motorist coverage is as straightforward as their name suggests:

 - Uninsured motorist coverage (UM) covers you in case you are involved in an accident with a driver who does not have any auto insurance coverage.
 These drivers oftentimes are driving illegally, without licenses and registrations.
 A high percentage of them are not even in the United States legally.
 Receiving any type of payout from these drivers is next to impossible, which is why having uninsured motorist coverage is vital.